TempWorksSoftware/docker/self-hosted/readme.md

 1. Download and install OpenSSL Light for Windows at: http://slproweb.com/products/Win32OpenSSL.html
 2. Modify openssl.cnf
-   Look for the section starting with “req_attributes”, remove “unstructuredName”, and save the file.
+   Look for the section starting with â€œreq_attributesâ€, remove â€œunstructuredNameâ€, and save the file.

       Original:
         [ req_attributes ]